 This section outlines methods for the avoidance and reduction of impacts to cacti and yucca, cacti and yucca salvage guidance, methods for relocation of cacti and yucca when Project impacts are unavoidable, and maintenance, monitoring, and reporting if relocation occurs.
 These methods are consistent with Federal and State requirements, including the Desert Renewable Energy Conservation Plan (DRECP) and state statutes and codes.

-Fourteen species of cacti were observed within the EPL Project alignment: desert pincushion (Coryphantha chlorantha), spinystar (C. vivipera ssp. vivipera), buckhorn cholla (Cylindropuntia acanthocarpa), golden cholla (C. echinocarpa), pencil cholla (C. ramosissima), cottontop cactus (Echinocactus polycephalus), Engelmann’s hedgehog cactus (Echinocereus engelmannii), Mojave kingcup cactus (E. mojavensis), beavertail cactus (Opuntia basilaris subsp. basilaris), pancake prickly-pear (O. chlorotica), cactus apple (O. engelmannii), brown-spined prickly-pear (O. phaeacantha), plains prickly-pear (O. polyacantha), and matted cholla (Grusonia parishii).
+Nine species of cacti were observed in EPL Project work areas in California and Nevada: desert pincushion, viviparous foxtail cactus, buckhorn cholla, silver cholla, pencil cholla, Engelmann’s hedgehog cactus, California barrel cactus, beavertail cactus, and matted cholla.

-Four species of Yucca were observed within the EPL Project alignment: western Joshua tree (Yucca brevifolia), Mojave yucca (Y. schidigera), Spanish bayonet (Y. baccata), and chaparral yucca (Hesperoyucca whipplei).
+Three species of yucca were observed in EPL Project work areas in California and Nevada: western Joshua tree, eastern Joshua tree, and Mojave yucca.

-Of these, three cactus species are included in the California Native Plant Society (CNPS) Rare Plant Inventory with a California Rare Plant Rank (CRPR): desert pincushion (CRPR 2B.1), spinystar (CRPR 2B.2), and matted cholla (CRPR 2B.2), but none of these species were observed within potential Project work areas.
-In addition, Joshua tree woodland, which is protected by the DRECP, was observed in multiple locations within the EPL Project alignment.
-The western Joshua tree is currently a candidate species for listing status by CDFW as of August 2022; this species has no CRPR ranking.

 The following subsections describe the methods that will be implemented prior to construction, during construction, and during the post-construction/restoration phase of the Project to facilitate avoidance, minimization, and/or mitigation of impacts to cactus and yucca.
 These methods will also be implemented for yucca clones larger than 3 meters (9.8 feet) in diameter (longest diameter if the clone forms an ellipse rather than a circular ring) per DRECP LUPA-BIO-SVF-2.

 Project Design and Impact Minimization